bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/node-repl.md

   extra: []
   type: stackbit_page_meta
 template: docs
+excerpt: >-
+  The package-lock.json file is automatically generated when installing node packages
 ---

 The `node` command is the one we use to run our Node.js scripts: